jeffhj/LM-reasoning/README.md

 #### [How does GPT Obtain its Ability?
 Tracing Emergent Abilities of Language Models to their Sources](https://yaofu.notion.site/How-does-GPT-Obtain-its-Ability-Tracing-Emergent-Abilities-of-Language-Models-to-their-Sources-b9a57ac0fcf74f30a1ab9e3e36fa1dc1)	 *11 Dec 2022*

-Hao Fu, Hao Peng, Tushar Shot
+Yao Fu, Hao Peng, Tushar Shot

 #### [Reasoning with Language Model Prompting: A Survey](https://arxiv.org/abs/2212.09597)	 *19 Dec 2022*